Mazin Elsadig

-Mazin Elfadil Elsadig (born September 2, 1987) is an US-born Canadian actor of Sudanese heritage.
+Mazin Elfadil Elsadig (born September 2, 1987) is an American-born Canadian actor of Sudanese heritage.
 He had a role in the 2007 Disney Channel Original Movie Jump In! and later joined the cast of the CTV/The N teen drama Degrassi: The Next Generation as Damian Hayes, for the show's sixth and seventh seasons, from 2006 to 2008.
 Elsadig also appeared on the stage play in Marcia Johnson's Late in 2008.
 He is also the voice of Broseph on the Teletoon animated series Stoked.
+He is also known for his affiliation with Canadian rapper and singer Drake and wrote the single "Pianist Hands (Interlude)" for Drake's debut mixtape Room for Improvement, which was released in 2006.

+In 2009 The Nightingale Company, the studio of television producer Debbie Nightingale, announced the development of Us and Them, a television comedy series which would have starred Drake and Elsadig, although the series was never completed.